Skip to content

 image.png

-Set Title as FortiGate Logins - Dashboard Studio
+Set Title as FortiGate Logins - Dashboard Studio.
+Select Grid layout.
+Click Convert & Save.

 image.png

+Click Save.
 If Save button is greyed out, toggle Add submit button then click Save.
+Click View.
+We have successfully cloned the dashboard in dashboard studio.

 image.png